Chasing Serendipity: Tackling Transient Sources with Neutrino Telescopes: Point-like transient sources

 In addition to neutrinos, high-energy photons may also play a significant role in point-like searches.
 Photons are much more likely to interact with gamma-ray observatories, making them key candidates for identifying point sources.
 However, in contrast to neutrino telescopes, gamma-ray detectors have a much more limited instantaneous field of view, which means there is a higher chance of missing a transient signal.
 In such cases, the short-duration burst could occur entirely outside the field of view of the gamma-ray detectors, and the network of neutrino telescopes becomes crucial for detecting the transient signal.
 Moreover, transient sources capable of emitting neutrinos may elude traditional electromagnetic observation entirely~\cite{Zhou:2023rtr, Murase:2019vdl, Inoue:2019yfs}, the photon signal may be delayed by years~\cite{Fang:2025nzg}, or produce only a faint sub-GeV gamma-ray signature~\cite{Murase:2015xka}, rendering them effectively invisible to conventional Earth-based gamma-ray experiments.

-For the scenarios where photons accompany the neutrino emission, we show in Fig.~\ref{fig: 1hcoverage} the instantaneous field of view covered over one hour by Earth-based gamma-ray detectors HAWC~\cite{historical:2023opo,HAWC:2019wla} (purple) and LHAASO~\cite{DiSciascio:2016rgi,LHAASO:2019qtb} (light green), VERITAS~\cite{VERITAS:2006lyc,Archambault:2017asc} (orange), HESS~\cite{HESS:2018pbp,HESS:2023zzd} (red), Telescope Array~\cite{TelescopeArray:2012qqu,TelescopeArray:2012uws} (cyan) and Pierre Auger~\cite{PierreAuger:2015eyc} (golden).
+For the scenarios where photons accompany the neutrino emission, we show in Fig.~\ref{fig: 1hcoverage} the instantaneous field of view covered over one hour by Earth-based gamma-ray detectors HAWC~\cite{historical:2023opo,HAWC:2019wla} (purple) and LHAASO~\cite{DiSciascio:2016rgi,LHAASO:2019qtb} (light green), VERITAS~\cite{VERITAS:2006lyc,Archambault:2017asc} (orange), HESS~\cite{HESS:2018pbp,HESS:2023zzd} (red), Telescope Array~\cite{TelescopeArray:2012qqu,TelescopeArray:2012uws} (cyan), Pierre Auger~\cite{PierreAuger:2015eyc} (golden) as well as the future projects CTA~\cite{CTA-SST-1Mproject:2021kqa} (light brown hatched area) and SWGO\footnote{There are three possibilities for the SWGO location: Argentina (Alto Tocomar), Chile (Pampa La Bola) and Peru (Imata).
+We have chosen to display the Argentinian option as it has less overlap with other gamma-ray detectors.}~\cite{SWGO:2025taj} (gray hatched area).
 The location and field of view of each experiment are listed in Table~\ref{tab:Experiments_Location}.
-We also highlight in Fig.~\ref{fig: 1hcoverage} with a red star the coordinates of the most energetic neutrino event recorded to date, observed by KM3NeT on the 13th of February 2023 at 01:16:47 UTC and labeled as KM3-230213A~\cite{KM3NeT:2025npi}.
-The field of view encompassed by the colored regions is computed at the time of the KM3NeT event, and the dashed lines indicate the instantaneous sky coverage one hour earlier.
-We have chosen one hour as a benchmark.
+The field of view encompassed by the colored regions is computed at {the benchmark date \be \text{Benchmark~date: February~13th~at~01:00:00~UTC}, \ee which we use throughout the text, and the dashed lines indicate the instantaneous sky coverage one hour earlier.
+Notice that, while we had to choose a specific year in order to obtain the field of view depicted in Fig. \ref{fig: 1hcoverage}, say 2030, the dependence on it is very weak, amounting only to $\sim \mathcal{O}(1\%)$ in 20 years and therefore negligible for our purposes.
 Still, for a given transient source, one should consider the characteristic burst duration and compute the total field of view based on it.
 Any event occurring outside of the total field of view, which is denoted by the colored regions in Fig.~\ref{fig: 1hcoverage}, would fail to produce a detectable photon signal, thus making neutrino telescopes the only viable option for detection.

-While the origin of the KM3-230213A event remains uncertain, a point-like transient source is a plausible explanation, one that could even help reconcile this observation with the absence of a corresponding signal in IceCube~\cite{Li:2025tqf,Neronov:2025jfj}.
-This example serves to highlight the indispensable role of neutrino telescopes, as so far no accompanying electromagnetic signals have been detected.
-This absence may be attributed to several factors: the burst may have occurred outside the field of view of the detector, the detector was not operating at that moment, the photon energy may have fallen below the threshold of detection, or it is entirely possible that no such emissions were generated at all.
-In what follows, we show how a coordinated effort among multiple neutrino telescopes is essential in such cases.